 Instead, they ask "what is my job" and go about figuring the best, fastest way to complete that task.
 Then they consider themselves done.
 This is a key differentiator between your employees and yourself.

-The younger they are, the more your employees view their jobs as something to do in between weekends.
+Your younger employees tend to view their jobs as something to do in between weekends (this is not specific to Millennials, as many different aged employees are guilty of this).
 For most, early employment has nothing to do with a career path; it is a way to earn money to have fun in their free time.
-And that is okay.

-When you tell an employee, "I understand this is not your lifelong career, but to earn the paycheck every week here is what I expect."
-They are much more likely to respond than if you try to motivate with promises of promotions and titles down the road.
+When you tell an employee, "I understand this is not your lifelong career, but I expect you to earn your paycheck every week here," they are much more likely to respond than if you try to motivate with promises of promotions and titles down the road.

 Understanding that being at the job isn't as important to Millennials as completing the assigned task also opens up new opportunities for motivation and reward.
 Younger employees are very likely to respond to offers of paid time off.

 Myth: Millennials Don't Want to Put in the Hours to Get Ahead